International Student Support

 Academic Support & Guidance

-Transitioning to a new education system comes with unique challenges, but we’re here to make the process easier.
-Our advisors offer personalized support to help international students adapt to academic expectations, learning styles, and classroom culture in Canada.
-We provide the guidance and resources to ensure a successful academic experience.
+Adjusting to a new education system can be challenging.
+Our advisors provide one-on-one guidance to help international students understand academic expectations, adapt to different learning styles, and adjust to classroom culture in Canada.
+We offer the resources and support needed to create a successful learning experience.

 Learning Support

-At Excel, we provide various academic resources to help students succeed in their studies.
-From collaborative learning opportunities to digital tools, our support services are designed to enhance the student experience.
+At Excel, we offer a wide range of academic resources to help students succeed.
+From one-on-one guidance to digital learning tools, our support services are designed to make the student journey easier and more effective.

-Our faculty members are dedicated to student success and offer one-on-one assistance during designated office hours.
-Whether students need help with assignments, exam preparation, or course concepts, instructors provide personalized guidance to enhance learning.
+Our instructors are committed to student success and provide individual help during scheduled office hours.
+Whether it’s assignments, test preparation, or understanding course material, students can count on personalized guidance that strengthens their learning.

-Students have access to digital study materials, e-books, and academic resources to support their coursework.
-These tools provide valuable reference materials, helping students stay on track with their studies and enhance their learning experience.
+Students can access digital resources, e-books, and study materials to support their coursework.
+These tools act as valuable references, helping them stay organized, improve comprehension, and stay on track with their studies.

 Finding Housing in Canada

-Securing a comfortable and affordable place to live is an essential part of your transition as an international student.
-While searching for housing, it is important to explore different options, understand rental agreements, and choose accommodations that fit your lifestyle and budget.
+Finding safe and affordable housing is an important part of starting your life as an international student in Canada.
+When looking for accommodation, it is important to explore different options, understand rental agreements, and choose housing that matches your budget and lifestyle.

-✔ Rental Apartments – Ideal for students who prefer independent living.
-Rentals can vary in price based on location, size, and amenities.
-Be sure to check lease terms before signing any agreement.
+✔ Rental Apartments – A good option for students who want independent living.
+Rental costs vary based on location, size, and amenities.
+Always review lease terms before signing an agreement.

-✔ Shared Housing—Many students rent a shared apartment or house with roommates to reduce costs.
-This can be an affordable and social way to live while studying.
+✔ Shared Housing — Many students share an apartment or house with roommates to lower living costs.
+This is often both affordable and a way to build social connections while studying.

-✔ Beware of Rental Scams – Always visit the property (virtually or in person) before making any payments.
-Avoid listings that seem too good or landlords who refuse to provide official lease agreements.
+✔ Watch Out for Scams – Visit the property in person or through a verified virtual tour before paying anything.
+Avoid listings that look suspicious or landlords who refuse to provide written agreements.

-✔ Check Location & Accessibility – Choose a place with easy access to public transportation, grocery stores, and other essential services.
+✔ Consider Location and Convenience – Choose housing close to public transportation, grocery stores, and other services you’ll need regularly.

-✔ Explore Online Listings – Websites like Rentals.ca, Facebook Marketplace, and Kijiji can be great places to find available rentals.
+✔ Check Online Rental Platforms – Websites like Rentals.ca, Facebook Marketplace, and Kijiji can be great places to find available rentals.

 Living Expenses in Canada

-When planning your studies in Canada, it’s essential to factor in daily living costs alongside tuition fees.
-Understanding everyday expenses can help you create a realistic budget and manage your finances effectively throughout your academic journey.
+When planning your studies in Canada, it’s important to account for daily living costs in addition to tuition fees.
+Knowing what to expect with regular expenses helps you create a realistic budget and manage your money throughout your time as a student.

-✔ Use Budgeting Tools – Online calculators, such as the IDP Cost of Living Calculator, can help estimate monthly expenses based on your city and lifestyle
+✔ Use Budgeting Tools – Online calculators, such as the IDP Cost of Living Calculator, can help you estimate monthly expenses based on your city, lifestyle, and study program.

 Tenancy Rights in British Columbia

-✔ Residential Tenancy Branch (RTB) – The RTB provides legal information, dispute resolution services, and guidance on rental laws in BC.
+✔ Residential Tenancy Branch (RTB) – This provincial office is the primary source for information on rental law.
+It provides details on tenant and landlord responsibilities, explains dispute resolution procedures, and offers practical guidance.
 Visit the Residential Tenancy Branch website for more details.

 Health and Wellness for International Students

-✔ BC’s Medical Services Plan (MSP) – International students studying in British Columbia for more than six months are required to enroll in MSP, which provides access to essential healthcare services, including doctor visits, hospital stays, and emergency care.
-You can learn more about it and apply on the official MSP website.
+If you are studying in British Columbia for more than six months, you are required to register for the BC Medical Services Plan (MSP).
+MSP gives you access to essential healthcare, including doctor visits, hospital care, and emergency services.
+You can find details and apply through the official MSP Website.

-✔ Private Health Insurance – Since MSP enrollment has a three-month waiting period, students should obtain private health insurance to cover medical needs during this time.
-At Excel Career College, we have partnered with StudyInsured, a trusted international student health insurance provider, to offer affordable and comprehensive coverage.
-To learn more visit our Medical Insurance Page.
+Because MSP has a three-month waiting period, international students should also arrange private health insurance to cover medical expenses during this time.
+At Excel Career College, we work with StudyInsured, a trusted provider that offers affordable and comprehensive insurance plans for students.
+Learn more on our Medical Insurance Page.

-Here2Talk – A free, 24/7 mental health support service for students in British Columbia, offering confidential counseling via phone, online chat, or mobile app.
+Here2Talk – A 24/7 support service for students, offering free counseling through phone, online chat, or mobile app.
 Visit Here2Talk.

-BC Mental Health Support Line – Provides crisis support and mental health information.
-Call 310-6789 (no area code needed) for free support anywhere in BC.
+BC Mental Health Support Line – Provides mental health information and crisis support.
+Call 310-6789 (no area code required) for help anywhere in BC.

 Career Development